Brian Keselowski: 2013

 In 2013, Keselowski announced his intention to compete in the Daytona 500 with Hamilton Means Racing.
 Keselowski did not have a great qualifying run, which made him start poorly in the Budweiser Duel.
 Keselowski started the Budweiser Duel 23rd, but failed to make the race, with a finish in the Duel of 21st.
 He returned to the Sprint Cup Series at Richmond at the end of April.
-He started the Sprint Showdown on May 18, qualifying 23rd and finishing 19th (four laps down) in a field of 23 cars.
+He started the Sprint Showdown on May 18, qualifying 23rd and finishing nineteenth (four laps down) in a field of 23 cars.
+Keselowski returned to the driver's seat at Watkins Glen where he finished 39th.

 2014

 In January 2014, Keselowski announced that he would be returning to running the No. 92 for his own team, Brian Keselowski Motorsports in the 2014 season, running a Ford Fusion.
 Ultimately, though, the team never attempted a race.

 2015

 On October 15, 2015, Keselowski's brother Brad announced that Brian would drive the No. 29 Brad Keselowski Racing in the Camping World Truck Series at Talladega Superspeedway as a replacement driver for Austin Theriault, who had been injured earlier in the season.
-He ran upfront for a portion of the race and led 10 laps but would ultimately finish 17th after running out of fuel during a green-white-checkered finish.
+He ran up front for a portion of the race and led ten laps but would ultimately finish seventeenth after running out of fuel during a green-white-checkered finish.